Change has come to your waste collection program

 For residents living in apartment and multi-units, please contact your property manager for details on organics collection.
 Each multi-unit residential building will handle waste and organics collection differently.

-The new bag tag fee structure (as of February 2021) will be:
+The new bag tag fee structure:

 - solid waste bag tag fee of ($2.75)